jbaker8935/switcheroo/design.md

 - Generates candidate moves via a single adjacency scan with LUT-backed ownership checks, eliminating repeated `board_*` helper calls and improving 65C02 execution efficiency.
+- Sorts move ordering through an indirect index array so the evaluation stage reuses candidate buffers without performing multi-field data shuffles.
+- Annotates each candidate with cached immediate-win and forced-win flags so the scoring pass can reuse the earlier analysis without reissuing board queries.
+- Skips recomputation of opponent reply wins during evaluation when move flags report the earlier detection results from candidate generation.
+- Reuses the cached candidate set to answer forced-loss queries so immediate loss checks avoid rebuilding and reapplying every legal move.
+- Short-circuits move generation when an immediate win is detected and reuses the post-move board state during evaluation so tactical checks (immediate and forced wins) are computed only once per candidate.
+- Disables forcing checks during the subsequent scoring pass, relying on the earlier detection results to apply penalties without repeating expensive analysis.
+- Counts pieces via a nibble popcount lookup table instead of shift-based loops, reducing per-candidate evaluation cost on the host and target builds.
 - Forced-win and immediate-win helpers iterate opponent replies directly from the SOA enumerator so they inspect every legal move even when the count exceeds the heuristic buffer length.
+- Forced-win detection now seeds its analysis exclusively from swap moves by the threatening side, reflecting the early-game tactical focus while still evaluating every opponent reply for those candidates.
 - Captures optional move diagnostics and hint traces to aid tuning and exposes host-callable getters for debugging.
 - Exposes helpers for inevitability analysis so host tests can flag positions